banidzakaria101/requirement-analysis/README.md

 Requirement analysis creates a strong foundation for design, development, and testing.
 It ensures that the final product meets user needs and business goals, which leads to higher satisfaction and successful project outcomes.

+## 📋 Key Activities in Requirement Analysis

+Effective requirement analysis involves several important activities that help ensure a complete understanding of what the system should do.
+Here are the five key activities:

+- **📥 Requirement Gathering**
+  Collect raw data from stakeholders, clients, users, and other sources to understand their needs and expectations for the system.

+- **🔍 Requirement Elicitation**
+  Use interviews, surveys, observations, and workshops to actively draw out detailed requirements and clarify unclear or incomplete information.

+- **📝 Requirement Documentation**
+  Record and organize the requirements in a clear, structured format (such as a Software Requirements Specification - SRS) to ensure everyone is aligned.

+- **📊 Requirement Analysis and Modeling**
+  Analyze the collected requirements to detect conflicts, overlaps, or gaps.
+Create visual models like use case diagrams, data flow diagrams, or user stories to represent the system logically.

+- **✅ Requirement Validation**
+  Confirm with stakeholders that the documented requirements are complete, correct, and meet the business needs.
+This step helps avoid costly changes later in development.